 You also need a Google account (not compatible with G Suite or Google for Education accounts) with an active Stadia account (activated when signing up for free or purchasing Premier Edition, or through Buddy Pass invitation) and the Stadia app downloaded on your smartphone.

-If your Android phone isn't on this list, you may still be able to use it.
-The list shows phones that Google developers have successfully tested Stadia on without any bugs, but they may simply not have tested your new phone yet.
+If your Android phone isn't on this list, you still might be able to use it.
+Our list shows phones that Google developers have successfully tested Stadia on without any bugs, but they may not have tried your new phone yet.
 Download the Stadia app, go to the Settings, select "Experiments," then turn on "Play on this device."
 This will lift any device restrictions and let you use the service whenever you like.

 However, keep in mind that your phone may have been kept off the list for a reason, and you should start by playing some free Stadia games first to see if it works before you subscribe or buy anything.